Adder (electronics): Quantum adders

-Since the quantum Fourier transform have a low circuit complexity, it can efficiently be used for adding numbers as well.
+Since the quantum Fourier transform has a low circuit complexity, it can efficiently be used for adding numbers as well.

 Analog adders

 Just as in Binary adders, combining two input currents effectively adds those currents together.
 Within the constraints of the hardware, non-binary signals (i.e. with a base higher than 2) can be added together to calculate a sum.
 Also known as a "summing amplifier", this technique can be used to reduce the number of transistors in an addition circuit.